 The morning was perfectly idyllic.
 And then we arrived at the unpaved part of the route.
 Countless blogs, other travelers, and locals had warned us about the state of the roads leading to Angel’s Billabong and the other attractions on the south side of the island, but I’ll be honest and admit that I had sort of thought they were all exaggerating.
 The road to Thousand Island Viewpoint hadn’t been as bad as everyone made it out to be (after our minor fall), so I thought these roads would be fine too.
 I was wrong.
 What followed was an interminable, painfully bumpy expedition that had me eager to never sit on the back of a scooter again (a wish that would not be granted since our trip had three more days of scootering scheduled).
 Our only relief from the treacherous drive was a short stop to buy bananas from a woman who was selling them on the side of the road so far away from any civilization that I had to wonder how she had gotten there.
 We also stopped for me to gawk at a couple of blue-tailed bee-eaters, which arguably made the entire drive worth it right then and there (but my opinion is undoubtedly skewed by a borderline unreasonable love of birds).

 The road got worse from there, but we were only a few minutes away from Angel’s Billabong at that point.
 We had to pay 10,000 IDR (about 70 cents) for parking once we reached our destination.
 This is fairly standard throughout Nusa Penida and Lombok.
-We parked the bike, and applied more sunscreen before following a trial to the viewpoints.
+We parked the bike, and applied more sunscreen before following a trail to the viewpoints.
 Angel’s Billabong is right next to another popular spot called Broken Beach, and that was what we came upon first.

 We moved on from here quickly, but resolved to walk over the archway on our way back.
 The main path led us down a hill and through a desolate looking area made up of jagged volcanic rock.
 It was scorching hot out and I was looking forward to cooling off in the waters of Angel’s Billabong, but when we got there we noticed a man sitting up on the cliff making sure that nobody got in the water.
 Later we found out that there had recently been some accidents in the pool, and we assumed that was what caused it to be closed to swimmers.

 Although I had initially wanted to swim, I wasn’t disappointed upon actually examining Angel’s Billabong.
-This stunning rock formation is a natural infinity that has an array of beautiful colors at it’s bottom, but the jagged floor of the feature looks like it would be painful on your feet and probably unpleasant for swimming.
+This stunning rock formation is a natural infinity pool that has an array of beautiful colors at it’s bottom, but the jagged floor of the feature looks like it would be painful on your feet and probably unpleasant for swimming.